-Duplex stainless steels (also called "austenitic-ferritic") represent a second family for use as concrete reinforcement.
+The relatively low average thermal conductivity of austenitic stainless steel at 20 °C is 15 W / m.K. provides the advantage of being three to four times less conductive than carbon steels.
+Stainless steel reinforcement can beneficially be used for building applications such as thermal bridge breakers, insulated walls and anchoring systems for double skin walls.
+The "austenitic-ferritic" or duplex stainless steels represent another family of stainless steel alloys for use as concrete reinforcement.
 They offer higher mechanical strength than austenitic steels.
-Their high chromium content and lower amounts of nickel and molybdenum (compared to austenitic steels with the same level of corrosion resistance), make them attractive thanks to their excellent balance between corrosion resistance / economic value / price stability.
+The high chromium content and lower amounts of nickel and molybdenum (compared to austenitic steels with the same level of corrosion resistance), make them attractive thanks to their excellent balance between corrosion resistance / economic value / price stability.
+The alloys UNS S32304 and UNS S32101 are known as "lean" duplex due to the reduction in the amount of nickel and molybdenum content relative to alloy UNS S32205 making them more economical.